[My pics are crap, as they're from way up in the arena. For decent pics, check out Seymour's blog. His pics of all the British fighters here.]

 Among the male competitors, I mainly focused my binoculars on Dean Lister.
 I knew Lister (a black belt in BJJ under Jeffrey Higgs, who in turn is under Fábio Santos) had a decent record in MMA and had done well in the ADCC before (absolute champion in 2003, then he beat Jean Jacques Machado in the superfight at ADCC 2005), but I didn't realize just how skilled he was.
 Drawing on his experience, the 35 year old Lister submitted three out of his four opponents, which included the favourite, Rodolfo Vieira.
 That did mean I missed the Vinny Magalhaes armbar defence over on the other mat, which was getting a huge cheer, but Lister's technical mastery was worth it.

 Aside from the high level BJJ on offer, I was also excited at the prospect of catching up with friends, both old and new.
-After heading up on the train from Bristol, I met up with Geeza outside of the arena, then swiftly got to wandering round the rest of the crowd.
+After heading up on the train from Bristol to the arena, I swiftly got to wandering round the rest of the crowd.
 That meant bumping into old friends like Zaf, Ciaran, Seymour, Callum, Kirsty from Roy Dean UK, Eamonn, the RGA Bucks crew and various others.
 I love the way that it seemed almost all of UK BJJ turned out for this event. :D

 On the new friends front, I enjoyed learning more about sports science with William Wayland: check out his blog here.
 While heading outside just before the Renzo superfight, I recognised the author of the she beast blog.
 Slightly embarrassingly, I got her attention by shouting out 'she beast!', then introduced myself as slideyfoot.
 Mainly because I forgot her real name was Hannah and my name (Can) tends to confuse people. ;)